engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 This is the end of the chapter!
 Here is a summary of what we covered in this chapter:

+* Vector indices start at zero, not one.
+* When you declare a vector, you must include what type of data will be in the vector.
+You can declare an empty vector, a vector of a certain size with no values in the elements, or a vector with intial data.
+* Index into a vector using :code:`[]` or :code:`.at()`.
+Using :code:`.at()` is slightly slower, but the compiler warns you if you are about to go out-of-bounds.
+* We can use a loop to traverse each element in a vector.
+* :code:`pop_back()` is used to remove an element from the end of a vector. :code:`push_back()` is used to add elements to a vector.
+* :code:`.erase()` can be used to erase elements from a vector.
+* When you pass a vector to a function, you should either pass by reference (if you need to modify the vector) or pass by const reference (if you don't need to modify the vector).
+Pass by value makes an expensive copy of the vector, and is not the best choice.
+* If you know ahead of time how large your vector needs to be, you can initialize your vector to be the appropriate size ("make space") and then fill it with values.
+If you don't know how big the vector needs to be ahead of time, you can "fill as you go" using :code:`push_back()`.
 *

 You can double check that you have completed everything on the "Assignments" page.
 Click the icon that looks like a person, go to "Assignments", select the chapter, and make sure to scroll all the way to the bottom and click the "Score Me" button.